MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

 1. Upgrade to the latest Business Central Spring 2019 Cumulative Update.

-### Prepare the old application and tenant databases for upgrade
+### Task 1: Prepare the old application and tenant databases for upgrade

 1. Make backup of the databases.
 2. Uninstall all extensions from the tenants.